-- 7.1.2.1 Ties will be shot off after the close of the competition concerned wherever possible and central bullseyes will be marked. - 7.1.2.2 When ties are shot off as in Rule 7.1.1.1 the competitors involved will be notified by the CRO at once. - 7.1.2.3 When a tie cannot be shot off at once a Notice shall be posted on the Official Notice Board of the promoting body and an public address announcement made, stating the time and place at which the tie will be decided. - 7.1.2.4 Shoot offs will be fired in accordance with Rule 4.1.4.1 [45 seconds] notwithstanding the meeting may have been conducted under rule 4.1.4.2 [elapsed time]. - 7.1.2.5 All those shooting off will fire two optional sighters and five counting shots at the longest range, last or only distance of the tied competition, after which each competitor will fire single shots unless and until stopped by the Range Officer upon being eliminated as provided for in rules 7.1.2.6 - 7.1.2.6 The Range Officer will stop and eliminate a competitor: - a) at the end of five counting shots if his total score is less than that of any other firer shooting off and then; - b) as he scores a shot of lower value than that of any other firer.
-Central bulls-eyes being treated as higher in value than bulls-eyes. - 7.1.2.7 If a competitor fires more than the number of shots required to decide the tie such extra shots will be deleted from his score. - 7.1.2.8 In single range competitions unless otherwise provided for by the conditions all tie shots permitted by these rules shall be used to determine the place in the prize list of all those shooting off. - 7.1.2.9 If a competitor fails to shoot off a tie, or fails to fire any of the required tie shots, his name will be placed in the prize list according to his score in the tied competition immediately after those who completed the shoot off. - 7.1.2.10 It is the competitor's responsibility to provide his own ammunition for all shoot offs.
+- 7.1.2.1 Ties will be shot off after the close of the competition concerned wherever possible and Super V's and central bullseyes will be marked. - 7.1.2.2 When ties are shot off as in Rule 7.1.1.1 the competitors involved will be notified by the CRO at once. - 7.1.2.3 When a tie cannot be shot off at once a Notice shall be posted on the Official Notice Board of the promoting body and an public address announcement made, stating the time and place at which the tie will be decided. - 7.1.2.4 Shoot offs will be fired in accordance with Rule 4.1.4.1 [45 seconds] notwithstanding the meeting may have been conducted under rule 4.1.4.2 [elapsed time]. - 7.1.2.5 All those shooting off will fire two optional sighters and five counting shots at the longest range, last or only distance of the tied competition, after which each competitor will fire single shots unless and until stopped by the Range Officer upon being eliminated as provided for in rules 7.1.2.6. - 7.1.2.6 The Range Officer will stop and eliminate a competitor:- - (a) At the end of five counting shots if his total score is less than that of any other firer shooting off and then:- - (b) As he scores a shot of lower value than that of any other firer.
+Central bulls-eyes for TR being treated as higher in value than bulls-eyes and Super V's being treated as higher in value than Centres (6) for F Class. - 7.1.2.7 If a competitor fires more than the number of shots required to decide the tie such extra shots will be deleted from his score.

+- 7.1.2.8 In single range competitions unless otherwise provided for by the conditions all tie shots permitted by these rules shall be used to determine the place in the prize list of all those shooting off. - 7.1.2.9 If a competitor fails to shoot off a tie, or fails to fire any of the required tie shots, his name will be placed in the prize list according to his score in the tied competition immediately after those who completed the shoot off. - 7.1.2.10 It is the competitor's responsibility to provide his own ammunition for all shoot offs.

-7.1.3 Counting out Ties shall take place as follows:
+7.1.3 Counting out Ties shall take place as follows:-